danbur/railroad19codingexercise/README.md

     * A JSON Array instead of a single object
     * A single string/number instead of an object

-(I would not include test cases like this last one, if I knew more about the implementation of the service – for example that is was deserializing the response into POJOs with a widely used and well-tested library such as Jackson.
+(I would not include test cases like this last one, if I knew more about the implementation of the service – for example that it was deserializing the response into POJOs with a widely used and well-tested library such as Jackson.
 Then this might not be necessary.)

 *DELETE /toppings/{id}*